Ely, Minnesota: Historically significant structures in and around Ely

 The U.S. National Register of Historic Places deems certain structures worthy of preservation for their historical significance.
-Several sites in and around Ely have been placed on the Register's list: Bull-of-the-Woods Logging Scow, Ely State Theater, Listening Point, Tanner's Hospital and Burntside Lodge Historic District.
+Several sites in and around Ely have been placed on the Register's list: Bull-of-the-Woods Logging Scow, Ely State Theater, Listening Point, and Tanner's Hospital.

 Listening Point was the private retreat of conservationist Sigurd Olson on Burntside Lake.
 Olson acquired the property in 1956, then purchased a log cabin and a log sauna elsewhere that he had dismantled, moved to Listening Point, and reassembled.
 In 1998 the Listening Point Foundation was organized to preserve the property as an open-air museum to Olson.

 The Ely State Theater is a 1936 Streamline Moderne design, epitomizing the small-town commissions of leading regional theater designers, Minneapolis architects Liebenberg & Kaplan.

 Tanner's Hospital is a former hospital building built in 1901 as a moneymaking enterprise due to the area's high disease rate, a consequence of low investment in sanitation infrastructure in the mining boom towns of the Iron Range, where the long-term existence of any given community was unpredictable.

-Burntside Lodge is a resort on the southern shore of Burntside Lake.
-It has been in operation for over a century.
-The registry lists Burntside Lodge District as "Northern St. Louis County's first full-scale commercial resort and finest collection of log resort buildings, with 19 contributing properties built from 1914 to the mid-1930s."

 The Bull-of-the-Woods Logging Scow is a small paddle steamer wrecked in Burntside Lake.
 It was built around 1893 for one of the lumber companies in the area.
 There were at least a few of these vessels, locally known as "alligators" or "gators", in operation in northeastern Minnesota in the late 19th and early 20th centuries.
 They could tow timber rafts, hoist logs, navigate shallow waters, and even pull themselves across dry land.
 It is the only known surviving example of its type.